Sodium Deoxycholate Molecular Weight: Comparison with Other Bile Salts

 What is Sodium Deoxycholate?

-Sodium deoxycholate is a bile salt formed from the conjugation of deoxycholic acid with sodium.
-It is primarily produced in the liver and stored in the gallbladder, where it aids in the emulsification and absorption of dietary fats in the intestine.
-The molecular formula of sodium deoxycholate is C24H39NaO5, and its molecular weight is approximately 415.58 g/mol.
+Comprising the conjugation of sodium with deoxycholic acid, sodium deoxycholate is synthesized in the liver and stored in the gallbladder.
+It facilitates the emulsification and absorption of dietary fats within the intestinal tract.
+The molecular formula for sodium deoxycholate is C24H39NaO5, and its molecular weight is approximately 415.58 g/mol.

-Knowing the molecular weights of various bile salts helps in comparing them with sodium deoxycholate.
-Below is a table comparing the molecular weights of several key bile salts:
+The understanding of various bile salts' molecular weights proves crucial when making comparisons to sodium deoxycholate.
+Below is a comparative table detailing the molecular weights of key bile salts:

 Bile Salt Molecular Formula Molecular Weight (g/mol)